St. James High School (Philippines): Administrators

-Teaching staff

 School seal

 Saint James High School seal is bordered by the color green, the colors of life, signifying that education is life.
 Its motto “Vir Sapiens Fortis Est” means that a wise man is a strong man.
 This strengthens the school’s belief that man should make use of his knowledge in all aspects of life’s challenges; that strength can be derived in man’s use of his intellectual powers.

 School programs and campaigns

 Alay-Bigay sa Pasko

 St. James High School students made it a tradition to give alms and donations to the less fortunate during the season of Christmas by formulating an outreach program covering the entire Caraga region.
-They named it Alay-Bigay sa Pasko (Gift-giving in Christmas) and has pursued the program for 8 years now.
+They named it Alay-Bigay sa Pasko (Gift-giving in Christmas) and have pursued the program for 8 years now.